apereo/cas/docs/cas-server-documentation/installation/Configuring-Authentication-Components.md

 ## Long Term Authentication

-CAS has support for long term Ticket Granting Tickets, a feature that is also referred to as _"Remember Me"_ to extends the length of the SSO session beyond the typical configuration.
+CAS has support for long term Ticket Granting Tickets, a feature that is also referred to as _"Remember Me"_ to extend the length of the SSO session beyond the typical configuration.
 Please [see this guide](Configuring-LongTerm-Authentication.html) for more details.

 ## Proxy Authentication